Snowmass 2021 Cross Frontier Report: Dark Matter Complementarity (Extended Version): Realizing dark matter complementarity across Frontiers

 \begin{itemize} \item A diverse, continuous portfolio of experiments that includes both direct and indirect detection techniques at multiple scales maximizes the probability of discovering particle DM. \item Moderate- and large-scale experiments allow us to delve deep into high priority target scenarios such as WIMPs, whereas a well-chosen ensemble of small-scale experiments provides versatility and the ability to test an expanded range of models. \item For direct detection in particular, it is key to support both a mid-to-large scale next-generation program and a portfolio of smaller scale experiments as in the DMNI program. \item Support for theory, simulations, calibration, background modeling and complementary astrophysical measurements as essential to enabling discovery. \item R\&D towards improved detector technologies are fundamental and crucial to a comprehensive exploration of the dark sector. \item Direct detection experiments, particularly the next generation of WIMP searches, will require continued investment in underground facilities. \end{itemize}

 {\bf Particular Strengths and Capabilities}

-Direct detection experiments using mature technologies like large liquid noble detectors probe some of the tiniest cross sections ever measured in ultra-clean, low-temperature, controlled environments.
+Direct detection experiments using mature technologies like large liquid noble detectors provide ultra-clean, low-temperature, controlled environments that allow us to probe some of the tiniest cross sections ever measured.
 Experimentalists have succeeded in creating the ``cleanest environment in the known universe.''
 These experiments probe DM in the non-relativistic regime -- favorable for models where interactions are enhanced at low velocities, and providing leading sensitivity to heavy DM up to ultraheavy mass scales.
 Direct detection experiments are adaptable, and can respond readily to signals or hints or the lack thereof to mitigate systematic backgrounds or redirect to new parameter space.
 Furthermore, direct detection experiments can be, and often are, adjusted, upgraded, fixed, or moved to confirm or disprove any observation of DM that may arise.

 Indirect detection searches offer sensitivity to DM from the keV scale to the Planck scale, the definition of ``searching wide''.
 As the volumes and timescales accessible to indirect searches dwarf those of any terrestrial detector, such searches also provide unique probes of long-timescale processes such as DM decay (and other such dark-sector processes, e.g. involving metastable/weakly-coupled mediators) over enormous mass ranges.
 Especially for higher DM masses, indirect signals are generically expected to be multi-messenger and multi-scale and multiwavelength, allowing powerful internal consistency checks on a putative signal.
 In broad classes of models, most notably classic thermal relics, indirect signals are directly tied to the mechanism fixing the DM abundance and thus provide broadly model-agnostic tests of that mechanism.